 Additional possible penalties for a DUI

-If you are arrested for a first offense DUI, you face some severe penalties.
+If you are arrested for a first offense DUI, you face some potentially severe penalties.
 Please call DUI lawyer Mark Blair who can help get you the best possible outcome.
 DUI attorney Mark Blair has helped thousands of persons like you successfully navigate through and avoid many DUI consequences that can include the following.

 Standard terms of probation